Gamester17/home-assistant.io/source/_integrations/zha.markdown

 ---

 [Zigbee Home Automation](https://zigbee.org/zigbee-for-developers/applicationstandards/zigbeehomeautomation/)
-integration for Home Assistant allows you to connect many off-the-shelf Zigbee based devices to Home Assistant, using one of the available Zigbee radio modules that is compatible with [zigpy](https://github.com/zigpy/zigpy) (an open source Python library implementing a Zigbee stack, which in turn relies on separate libraries which can each interface a with Zigbee radio module a different manufacturer).
+integration for Home Assistant allows you to connect many off-the-shelf Zigbee based devices to Home Assistant using one of the many Zigbee radio adapters/modulse that is compatible with [zigpy](https://github.com/zigpy/zigpy), an open source Python library implementing a Zigbee stack, (zigpy in turn depends on separate open source Python libraries to interface with Zigbee radio hardware from different manufacturers).

+Being a native integration in Home Assistant means that it uses its official user-interfaces and front-ends, and it is therefor also very simple to get started with.
+As it is a built-in components means that it and its interfaces are automatically updated with Home Assistant.
+There is no list of supported devices, as any devices compliant Zigbee Home Automation standard should work.
+Adding support for not working devices via ZHA Device Handlers is documented.

-There is currently support for the following device types within Home Assistant:
+This integration currently has support for the following device types within Home Assistant:

 - Binary Sensor
 - Cover